learning-zone/html-basics/html-mcq.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-**Q65.** A developer adds a CSS animation to an inline SVG path to draw a loading spinner.
+**Q.** A developer adds a CSS animation to an inline SVG path to draw a loading spinner.
 The animation uses `stroke-dashoffset`.
 Which statement correctly describes SVG versus Canvas for this scenario?

 - A) Canvas is better because CSS animations cannot target SVG elements.
 - B) SVG is better because individual SVG elements are DOM nodes that CSS transitions and animations can target directly; Canvas pixels have no DOM representation.